 If Corona renders black screen only, this might suggest that:

-Solution: add light sources (either light objects supported by Corona, or skylight)
+Solution: add light sources (either Corona Lights, or light objects supported by Corona, or daylight)

 Solution: Activate Corona

 - Wrong materials are applied - this could happen for example if pure black materials were applied to geometry after importing it to 3ds Max.

 Solution: make sure that proper non-black materials are used and that you do not have any material overrides enabled.

 - Some object, which is not visible in the viewport, is blocking your camera.

 Solution: move the camera out of the offending object, or remove the object

 Note: With the introduction of new volume resolving in Corona 10, scenes where the camera is inside a non-enclosed volumetric medium (like a flat plane used for walls or ceilings) may render black.
 This occurs because the renderer interprets the camera as being inside an infinite volume.

 Solution: Disable Volumetric effects for all Corona and 3ds Max native Physical Materials in the scene.
 But, before you do this, it's a good idea to back up your scene.
 This is important because the script will turn off volumetrics for all materials present in your scene.
 You can find the script here: Download